ritik99/3D-Computer-Vision/Assignment 1/README.md

 # 3D-Computer-Vision
-Assignments and Projects made as a part of 3D CV course
+This assignment aims to detect zero crossings and generate an image obtained after applying a difference of Gaussian filter.
+All necessary filters and convolution operations were written using Numpy.